Victoria Joins Breast Cancer Fitness Support Group

-Victoria continued to see Swedish Medical Group Oncologist Dr. Javed Imam
+Victoria continued to see Endeavor Health Medical Group Oncologist Dr. Javed Imam

 for post-treatment follow ups.
 The consistency of this visitation allowed her the opportunity to join Swedish Hospital’s Integrated Cancer Care Program in 2015, which provided her with access to a number of health and wellness services

 she still uses today.

 Integrated Cancer Care

 at Swedish Hospital provides a comprehensive program for cancer patients and survivors that combines wellness programming, counseling and group therapy to provide additional support throughout the healing journey.
 Victoria regularly attends the program’s weekly meditation and art groups for stress management and is a participant in the Breast Cancer Fitness Support Group.